What's covered in this article?

 Unfortunately, various things – including heating systems – can negatively impact the air quality in your home.
 Many people may find themselves having to choose between a warm house and fresh air because opening windows in the dead of winter isn’t a viable or affordable option.

-Luckily, that’s where heat recovery ventilation and energy recovery ventilation systems can help: not only do they increase ventilation and improve the air quality in your home, but they also maintain your home’s ambient temperature.
+Luckily, that’s where an ERV or HRV system in house can help: not only do they increase ventilation and improve the air quality in your home, but they also maintain your home’s ambient temperature.
 With one of these systems in place, you no longer have to choose between comfort and health.

 If you’re unfamiliar with these systems or are looking to have one installed in your home, this guide will explain how they work and provide you with all the information you need to pick the right one.